KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 ### 1. Replicated Data Structures

 These projects provide support for replicated data structures.
 They are convenient building blocks for any sort of real-time or multiplayer project.
-They typically give you APIs similar to native Javascript maps and arrays but which guarantee state updates are replicated to other clients and to the server.
+They typically give you APIs similar to native JavaScript maps and arrays but which guarantee state updates are replicated to other clients and to the server.

 It feels like magic when you can build a simple application and and see changes instantly replicate between devices with no additional work.